CourtlandScales/CourtlandScales/README.md

-- HELLO THERE, I’m Courtland Scales, 18, IB alumi and cum laude of my highschool class
+- HELLO THERE, I’m Courtland Scales, 18, IB alumi and cum laude of my highschool class of 2022
 - I'm from Mimai Florida
-- I’m interested in anime, gardenning, working out, music, reading/writing, and poetry
+- I’m interested in anime, programming, gardenning, working out, music, reading/writing, and poetry
 - I’m currently learning Computer science at MDC
 - I’m looking to collaborate on ...
 - This is how to reach me courtlandscales@gmail.com